 So I became resigned to carrying on my life as a lawyer.
 However, I remained uncertain about continuing my life-long social justice activities when I yearned to devote more quiet time for meditation, prayer and spiritual practices.

 Ultimately, after much soul searching, I honored inner impulses and persisted in pursuing an egalitarian path of politically engaged spirituality, rather than a path of monk-like withdrawal from worldly concerns.
-Though I respected the reclusive spiritual masters, monks and nuns who indirectly elevate human consciousness through their spiritual and devotional practices, I felt greatest affinity with Gandhi, Martin Luther King, Jr., Jesus, and the Dalai Lama, whose non-violent pursuit of social justice greatly inspired me.
+Though I respected the reclusive spiritual masters, monks and nuns who elevate human consciousness through their spiritual light and devotional practices, I felt greatest affinity with Mahatma Gandhi, Martin Luther King, Jr., Jesus, and the Dalai Lama, whose non-violent pursuit of social justice greatly inspired me.

-My Socialistic Politics.
+My Social Justice Politics.

 Though neither of my parents was politically engaged, growing up I felt early affinity with traditional Jewish social justice values.
 The Torah (old Testament) admonishes Jews not just to give to the poor but to advocate on their behalf.
 For example, Proverbs 31:9 tells Jews to “speak up, judge righteously, champion the poor and the needy.”